tornadocash/tornado-trees-proposal/README.md

 1. checkout migration branch
 1. edit `.env`
 1. run `generateCacheEvents` (uncomment last lines there 1 by 1)
-1. docker build . -t tornadocash/tornado-root-updater
+1. `docker build . -t tornadocash/tornado-root-updater` should be run on the same server as for `tornado-trees`
 1. run both

 - `docker run --rm -e MIGRATION_TYPE=deposit tornadocash/tornado-root-updater`